oicr-gsi/crosscheckFingerprintsCollector/README.md

 Output | Type | Description
 ---|---|---
-`outputVcf`|File|gzipped vcf expression levels for all genes recorded in the reference `outputTbi`|File|expression levels for all isoforms recorded in the reference
+`outputVcf`|File|the crosscheck fingerprint, gzipped vcf file `outputTbi`|File|index for the vcf fingerprint `coverage`|File|output from samtools coverage, with per chromosome metrics `json`|File|metrics in json format, currently only the mean coverage for the alignment

 ## Commands